skandlab/MutSpot/Readme.md

 #### Figures
 At the end of the analysis, 3 figures will be generated by MutSpot:

-- Bar plot of feature importance in the background mutation model
+- Bar plot of feature importance of the background mutation model
 - Manhattan plot of hotspots across the genome
-- Distribution of mutations in the top *n* hotspots (default *n*=3, see documentation on changing the number hotspots to plot)
+- Distribution of mutations in the top *n* hotspots (default *n* = 3)

 ---------------------------------------------------------------